-County Board All alterated to see a 1 County Board All disciplinary action up to and including termination of all personnel County Administrator All disciplinary action up to and including termination of all personnel below department head level and all disciplinary action up to termination of department head level positions.
+County Board All disciplinary action up to and including termination of all personnel County Administrator All disciplinary action up to and including termination of all personnel below department head level and all disciplinary action up to termination of department head level positions.
 County Board approval is required for termination of department heads.
 Department Head All disciplinary action up to written reprimand of personnel under the department head's authority Supervisor Personal discussion, verbal warning and counseling statements of personnel under the supervisor's authority